 ABOUT THE EDITORS

 Jason Weidemann seeks manuscripts that make field-defining interventions in their core disciplines, contribute to interdisciplinary conversations, and communicate to readers beyond the academy, including activists, policymakers, and general readers.
 His interest in Native and indigenous studies draws on literary studies, the social sciences, legal studies, and education.
-He also acquires work in cultural and human geography, feminism, and social movements, including books that develop compelling ethnographic research and inform global debates about environmental politics, health and science, and the urban environment.
-The interdisciplinary Asian studies list is rooted in Japanese literary and cultural studies; translations are of particular interest, specifically critical theory and nonfiction by contemporary Japanese intellectuals.
+He also acquires works in cultural and human geography, anthropology, and sociology.
+Special interests include environmental politics, multispecies ethnography, urban studies, global flows of labor and capital, and Asian studies.
+Of specific interest are manuscripts that examine the social and racial dimensions of medicine and science.
+Proposals for translations from Japanese are welcomed, specifically science fiction and critical theory.
 He is also interested in manuscripts on the social aspects of video games and digital communication.

-Subject areas: anthropology, Asian studies, media studies, geography, Native and indigenous studies, sociology
+Subject areas: anthropology, Asian studies, media studies, geography, Native and indigenous studies, sociology, scholarly journals

 Assistant to Pieter Martin: Kristian G. Tvedten